petergroth/FLOP/README.md

 ## Adding new representations
 To run the setup on a novel representation, a directory should be created for each dataset: `./embeddings/$dataset/new_representation`, in which all the representation of each sequence is saved as individual files (following the current convention).

-A new option should then be added to the `extract_all_embeddings`-function in `./src/data/data_utils.py`, which follows the convention present of sequentially loading all representations and saving them in a numpy array.
+A new `if`-option should then be added to the `extract_all_embeddings`-function in `./src/data/data_utils.py`, which follows the convention present of sequentially loading all representations and saving them in a numpy array.

-This representation can then be benchmarked for a dataset by running
+This representation can then be benchmarked for a dataset by running:

 ```bash
 python src/training/fit_model.py --dataset dataset --embedding_types "new_representation"